Canon 5D vs T7

 Studio photographers will appreciate that the Canon 5D (unlike the T7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The T7 is a recent model that features in the current product line-up of Canon.
-In contrast, the 5D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 5D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D was succeeded by the Canon 5D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 5D and T7 can be found, respectively, in the Canon 5D Manual (free pdf) or the online Canon T7 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 5D or the Canon T7 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.